Calm Coach support for first-generation wealth builders

 Respect the learner

-No shame, fake urgency, public progress pressure, or fear-based investing copy.
+No fake urgency, public progress pressure, or fear-based investing copy.

 Keep agency central